The .410

 20 ga. vs .410 cal. -

 Each loaded with #7 1/2 shot, the standard 20 ga.
 (2 3/4” - yellow), offers about 65 more pellets (30% increase) over the largest .410 shell (3” - red).
+Locating .410 ammunition appropriate for hunting is currently far more difficult.

-“Four-ten ammunition was hard to find,” was the father’s lament as the hunt began.
-Certainly, availability and expense are additional issues to be overcome.
-However, even if a rooster was dizzied to the point of unconsciousness and the “forty-two step” loading process completed, the tiny round sent off toward a pheasant in flight has about the the same chance of successfully dropping a bird as the kid winning the state lottery.
-Allowing that making a clean kill wasn’t even the goal, a four-ten skeet round, in the hands of a first-time shooter, barely had a chance of cutting a feather.
+However, even if a rooster was dizzied to the point of unconsciousness and the “fifty-two step” loading process completed, the tiny skeet round sent off toward a pheasant in flight has about the the same chance of successfully dropping the bird as the kid winning the state lottery.
+Allowing that making a clean kill wasn’t even the goal, (and it should always be), a 2-1/2” four-ten round, in the hands of a first-time shooter, barely has a chance of cutting a feather.
 A sling shot would have been more lethal!

 My first shotgun was a .410.